stronnag/mwptools/docs/manual/docs/index.md

 ## Platforms and OS

 The tools are designed to be portable and as far as possible platform and architecture agnostic.
-The suite is developed on Arch Linux and is tested on Debian (Bullseye, Sid), Ubuntu (latest and most recent LTS), Fedora (current)  and FreeBSD (current release). {{ mwp }} also runs on MS Windows; Windows 11 / WSL-g is almost on feature parity with Linux / FreeBSD.
-Other (older) OS are unsupported, but may work (i.e. Debian 10 is used for the "release" builds).
+The suite is developed on Arch Linux and is tested on Debian (Bullseye, Sid), Ubuntu (latest and most recent LTS), Fedora (current)  and FreeBSD (current release). {{ mwp }} also runs on MS Windows; Cygwin and Windows 11 / WSL-g are almost on feature parity with Linux / FreeBSD.
+Other (older) OS are unsupported, but also work (i.e. Debian 10 is used for the "release" builds).

 ## Build and installation

 Build and installation is described in the following sections:

 * [Generic build and installation](Building-with-meson-and-ninja.md) Linux, FreeBSD, Windows / WSL
-    * Windows additional information ([Win11](mwp-in-Windows-11---WSL-G.md), [Win10](https://github.com/stronnag/mwptools/wiki/mwp-in-WSL) and [earlier](https://github.com/stronnag/mwptools/wiki/mwp-on-cygwin))
+    * Windows additional information ([Win11](mwp-in-Windows-11---WSL-G.md), [Win10](https://github.com/stronnag/mwptools/wiki/mwp-in-WSL) and [Cygwin](https://github.com/stronnag/mwptools/wiki/mwp-on-cygwin))

 ### Installation Tutorial